-Fatigue not a factor in fibromyalgia pain, study saysApril 26th, 2012 in Diseases, Conditions, Syndromes /
+Fatigue not a factor in fibromyalgia pain, study saysApril 26, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Poor sleep is not a significant predictor of pain intensity and duration in patients with fibromyalgia, a new study says.

 Fibromyalgia patients often have difficulty sleeping, and University of Florida researchers wanted to determine whether lack of sleep is associated with higher levels of pain in these patients.